TopQuadrant/shacl/README.md

 ## Dockerfile Usage

 The `Dockerfile` in the `.docker` folder includes a minimal Java Runtime Environment for the SHACL API that clocks in at 144Mb.
-To build the docker use:
+To build the docker imageß use:

 ```
 docker build -t shacl_API .docker/